If you’ve never tried nude art photography, you might find this genre very intimidating.

 Use Body Makeup to Add Emotional Depth to Your Nude Images

 You might associate nude photography with minimalistic photos of faces and human forms.
-You don’t have to create this specific look in all your photos, though.
+But you don’t have to create this specific look in all your photos.

 To make your nude art stand out from everyone else’s, use traditional art techniques during your photo shoot.